-21 Reproduction of works
+21 Reproduction and copying of works and other subject-matter

-(1) For the purposes of this Act, a literary, dramatic or musical work shall be deemed to have been reproduced in a material form if a sound recording or cinematograph film is made of the work, and any record embodying such a recording and any copy of such a film shall be deemed to be a reproduction of the work.
+- (1) For the purposes of this Act, a literary, dramatic or musical work shall be deemed to have been reproduced in a material form if a sound recording or cinematograph film is made of the work, and any record embodying such a recording and any copy of such a film shall be deemed to be a reproduction of the work. - (1A) For the purposes of this Act, a work is taken to have been reproduced if it is converted into or from a digital or other electronic machine-readable form, and any article embodying the work in such a form is taken to be a reproduction of the work. - Note: The reference to the conversion of a work into a digital or other electronic machine-readable form includes the first digitisation of the work.

-- (2) The last preceding subsection applies in relation to an adaptation of a work in like manner as it applies in relation to a work. - (3) For the purposes of this Act, an artistic work shall be deemed to have been reproduced: - (a) in the case of a work in a two-dimensional form-if a version of the work is produced in a three-dimensional form; or - (b) in the case of a work in a three-dimensional form-if a version of the work is produced in a two-dimensional form; and the version of the work so produced shall be deemed to be a reproduction of the work. - (4) The last preceding subsection has effect subject to Division 7 of Part III.
+- (2) Subsections (1) and (1A) apply in relation to an adaptation of a work in the same way as they apply in relation to a work. - (3) For the purposes of this Act, an artistic work shall be deemed to have been reproduced: - (a) in the case of a work in a two-dimensional form-if a version of the work is produced in a three-dimensional form; or - (b) in the case of a work in a three-dimensional form-if a version of the work is produced in a two-dimensional form; and the version of the work so produced shall be deemed to be a reproduction of the work. - (4) The last preceding subsection has effect subject to Division 7 of Part III. - (5) For the purposes of this Act, a computer program is taken to have been reproduced if: - (a) an object code version of the program is derived from the program in source code by any process, including compilation; or - (b) a source code version of the program is derived from the program in object code by any process, including decompilation;